This post may contain affiliate links. Read our disclosure here.

-You’ll need bottles, and lots of them.
+For formula feeding, you’ll need bottles, and lots of them.
 For your own sanity think of 6-8 bottles a day and then ponder how often you want to wash them… The only other thing you need is formula.
 Sounds simple enough.
-Go ahead and start with a housebrand as they are all the same and most doctor’s will advise you against switching brands often once you start.
+Go ahead and start with a house brand as they are all the same and most doctors will advise you against switching brands often once you start.

-I know we live in the era of smart phones but you will probably want something with lots of memory that takes good pictures.
-These days seem long and tiring but they all only happen once.
+Most smartphones take amazing pictures today, but if yours doesn’t, you will probably want something with lots of memory that takes good pictures.
+These days seem long and tiring, but they all only happen once.
 Put this item your birthday list, or save up for it.
 You won’t regret having a way to remember all these sweet moments.

 These are the no-brainers on the list.
 Before you go out and spend a ton (or even register for a ton) you don’t need a lot.
 Little ones grow super fast and you’ll be growing out of outfits before you have a chance to wear them if you get too much.
 Also plan for side snap shirts, or sleep and play front snapping outfits, until they are a few weeks old——pulling an outfit over an infants head is very tricky and this will make it a lot easier.
 I would say 3-5 of each type of outfit is plenty: onesies, sleep and play footie outfits, side snap shirts and pull on pants.
 As for diapers and wipes start stocking up now!
 Here’s a breakdown of how many you need of each size.

 Is there anything that would be on your must have list?
 Let us know in the comments!